 Many methods for post-curing exist, from curing simply with light (natural sunlight, UV nail salons, UV curing stations, DIY UV cure boxes, etc.) to using both light and heat.
 Heat accelerates the process and enables even more complete bond formation, resulting in increases in material properties impossible to achieve with light alone.

-For small prints, a low-cost UV nail salon is an effective post-curing tool.
-To maximize mechanical properties, consider building or purchasing an enclosure around a powerful 405 nm UV light, such as Formlabs' Form Cure.
+For small prints, a low-cost UV nail salon might be an effective post-curing tool.
+But to maximize mechanical properties, consider purchasing an enclosure around a powerful 405 nm light, such as Formlabs' post-curing unit, the Form Cure.

 Recommended Time and Energy

 The proper light, heat, and time will optimize your prints' mechanical properties.
-Cure time depends on your equipment, resin choice, and part geometry.
-Thick, bulky parts require more time because they take longer to heat to the proper temperature.
-In general, over-curing is better than under-curing, so don’t worry about post-curing parts for too much time.
+Post-cure time depends on your equipment, resin choice, and part geometry.

 Visit our support site to see up-to-date settings recommendations for Form Cure.

 An ideal post-cure setting achieves the properties you need in the shortest amount of time.
 For Standard Resins (White, Grey, Black, and Clear), this amount may be none at all, or a short 15-30 minute post-cure.
 Where strength, rigidity, and temperature resistance are needed, Engineering Resins improve with post-cure up to 60 minutes.
 Biocompatible materials require specific post-curing procedures to achieve both biocompatibility and optimum mechanical properties.